Description:

 Under the auspices of Global Oregon, the Oregon Center for Translation Studies invites applications from UO graduate and undergraduate students for awards that will support an internationally oriented project in Translation Studies.
 Two or more awards of $500-$1000 each will be made to UO graduate students; two or more awards of $500 each will be made to UO undergraduate students.

-Graduate Summer Translation Award:
+Graduate Translation Award:

 The project may involve work on a translation project or on an aspect of translation theory or criticism, or a combination.
 Possibilities include preparation or completion of a translation of one or more short stories or a series of poems; work on an article or dissertation chapter focused on a problem in translation theory; a comparison of multiple translations or approaches to the translation of a given literary, philosophical, or other work displaying complex issues embedded in language; or research-related travel for work on an appropriate project.
-The successful applicants will present their projects to the Oregon Center for Translation Studies at the end of the grant period, preferably in Fall term.

-Undergraduate Summer Research Award:
+Undergraduate Research Award:

 Eligibility: